 Tarot Cards are probably one of the greatest mysteries that surround the occult, and their true utility rests in the art of divination.
-With the word ‘divination’, we refer to the practise of acquiring unknown knowledge, or information on events which have not occurred.
-This knowledge can only be obtained by supernatural means.
-Moreover, these cards are a useful tool for communicating with the deceased, and they are a gateway to answers from another world.
-This gateway consists of an unseen dimension; which coexists with the wicked world we all live in today.
+With the word ‘divination’, we refer to the practise of acquiring unknown knowledge, or information on events which have not yet occurred.
+This knowledge can only be extracted with the successful use of psychic power.
+Moreover, these cards are a useful tool for communicating with the deceased, and they represent a material gateway to the spiritual dimension.

-A deck consists of 78 cards: 22 for the Major Arcana.
-The other 56 cards form the Minor Arcana.
-The word ‘Arcana’ denotes the plural; ‘Arcanum’ denotes the singular.
+A deck consists of 78 cards: 22 for the Major Arcana, and the other 56 cards form the Minor Arcana.
+The word ‘Arcana’ denotes the plural, and ‘Arcanum’ denotes the singular.
 Furthermore, ‘Arcana’ derives from the Latin word ‘Arcanus,’ which means ‘hidden’ or ‘secret’.
-The Major Arcana is the most powerful division of a deck; and often carries a deep spiritual message for the seeker (the individual receiving a reading).
+The Major Arcana is the most powerful division of a deck, and often carries a deep spiritual message for the seeker (the individual receiving a reading).
 Alternatively, the Minor Arcana is divided into four different classifications: Swords, Cups, Pentacles, and Wands.
-The true function of the Minor Arcana is to depict events or circumstances in the past, present, or future.
+The true function of the Minor Arcana is to depict events or circumstances in the past, the present, or the future.
 Each class consists of 14 cards, 4 of which are known as the ‘Court Cards’, which feature a Page, a Knight, a Queen, and a King.
-Each class of the Minor Arcana, also represents a different social class of medieval society.
+Each division of the Minor Arcana also represents a different social class of medieval society.